What is CurrencyFair?

 Proxy

-Proxy is a global branding and strategy agency that also engages in venture investment, focusing on building and scaling brands for portfolio companies.
-They have expertise in market positioning and revenue models for startups.
+Proxy is a global branding and strategy agency that also engages in venture investment, particularly in building brands for portfolio companies.
+They possess deep expertise in market positioning and revenue models for startups.

 What's next for CurrencyFair?